Who's Singin' Over There?: Reception and reaction

-The movie became an instant classic all over SFR Yugoslavia immediately upon its release.
-To this day, it endures as one of the most quotable movies ever to come out of the Balkans.
-Different scenes and dialogues are almost a part of general knowledge, with many entering public vernacular.
+Upon release, the movie received significant public and critical acclaim throughout SFR Yugoslavia and it has since gained a notable cultural status within the Balkans.
+Various quotes from the film have joined the popular vernacular of the region.

 The film earned the special jury award at the 1981 Montréal World Film Festival.

 In 1996, members of the Yugoslavian Board of the Academy of Film Art and Science (AFUN) voted this movie as the best Serbian movie made in the 1947–1995 period.

 Film critic Fedor Tot compares the song Za Beograd with the Greek chorus: the action stops, the singers sing the next piece of the song that comments on the major events in the surrounding life, then the action continues.
 Other than that the Roma singers take little part in the action of the film, with the exception of the very end when they are accused of stealing the wallet.
 Other passengers treat the singers negatively as stereotypical Roma, according to the two most common stereotypes: musicians and thieves.
 Ironically, the singers were the sole survivors of the bombing among the passengers because they were expelled from the bus.

 In 2017, before the gala screening of the digitally restored film, the scene was given to Miodrag and Nenad with their song, which earned the first ovations of the event.